ilituchy/every-interview/DESIGN_DOC.md

 Same logic in the move functions - find the current column index in the COLUMNS array, then move to index +1 or -1.

 Now if I want to add more columns, I just update the COLUMNS array and everything adapts automatically.
 Way more flexible.

+## UX Enhancements

+**Text Truncation** - Todo items truncate text to 3 lines max with an ellipsis.
+Prevents users from adding extremely long text that breaks the layout.
+Used Tailwind's line-clamp-3 utility to handle this cleanly.

+**Auto-Scroll on Changes** - Each SwimLane automatically scrolls to the bottom when todos are added or moved.
+This keeps the most recent item visible without requiring manual scrolling.
+Implemented with useRef to track the scroll container and useEffect to trigger the scroll when the todos array changes.